Some of the causes of lost sensation or tingling on the face can be serious. Causes can include stroke, multiple sclerosis, and some infections.

 Bell’s palsy

-This condition causes temporary paralysis or weakness in the face, usually on one side.
+Bell’s palsy causes temporary paralysis or weakness in the face, usually on one side.
 You might also feel numbness or tingling on the affected side of your face.

 Bell’s palsy symptoms appear when the facial nerve is compressed or swollen.
-Common indicators of this condition include:
+Common indicators of this condition can include:

 • unilateral facial paralysis, drooping, or weakness